How to Save Money at Disney!

 Saving on food and feeding your Tribe at Disney

 We packed in our own refrigerated snacks and bottled water.
 We used a backpack that attached to the stroller.
 This helped immensely with saving money.
 Bottled water is upwards of $5 inside the park.
 As far as having to go outside to eat, I saw several families eating inside the park.
-But according to below park policy, they do have the right to ask you to step outside the park to eat, so just be aware if you plan on packing food in.
+But according to below park policy, they do have the right to ask you to step outside the park to eat, so just be aware that they can enforce that policy if you plan on packing food in.

 You can bring in your own food some limitations.
 Please reference the Prohibited Items section of the Park Rules for a list of items, including food containers and beverages, not permitted in either of the Disneyland Resort theme parks.